-Section 2 discusses the Islington JSNA, the JHWS, the Camden and Islington Pharmacy Insights Report and other local strategies.
+Section 2 discusses the Islington JSNA, the Joint Health and Wellbeing Strategy, Camden and Islington Pharmacy Insights Report and other local strategies.
 In addition, the priorities outlined in the NHS LTP (especially those where community pharmacies can have an impact) need consideration.